-The word out is that you should have at least a minimum of two hundred ($200.00) to five hundred dollars ($500.00) in available cash in small bills like five’s, ten’s and twenties and lots of coins in a jar because you may not have access to a cash machine or can use your credit card or could have access to a open bank but need money for emergency purposes.
-Well you can absolutely start on that goal right away.
+The word out is that you should have at least a minimum of two hundred ($200.00) to five hundred dollars ($500.00) in available cash in small bills like five’s, ten’s and twenties and lots of coins in a jar because you may not have access to a cash machine or can use your credit card or could have access to an open bank but need money for emergency purposes.
+Well, you can absolutely start on that goal right away.
 If you have it or you can put aside as little as five dollars ($5.00) a week to work on achieving this goal.
-Also have a jar for all that lose change once you break a dollar.
-My husband and I always save our lose change once we break a dollar in a huge 5 gallon water bottle.
+Also, have a jar for all that loose change once you break a dollar.
+My husband and I always save our loose change once we break a dollar in a huge 5-gallon water bottle.

 Also if you don’t have a savings account it’s ok, you can open one and start today with building a savings account.
-My mom always taught me to always work toward saving at minimum six months to one years worth of living expense money.
+My mom always taught me to always work toward saving at a minimum of six months to one year worth of living expense money.
 It could take you months to any amount of years to amass that amount of money based on how much your living expenses are.
 But I must tell you that it is well worth the security of having it on the side in case you need it.
 You just never ever know.
 The key is not to spend it no matter what.
 You basically have to pretend like you don’t have this money.
-But if you wind up spending it for whatever the reason just start all over again to saving it up again.
+But if you wind up spending it for whatever the reason just start all over again to save it up again.
 It’s that easy, you know it’s like getting off and on a wagon.
 I say always keep your self a stash somewhere LOL!
-So if money is really tight and you find you just cannot save at all (living from pay check to pay check) then you may have to get a second part time job or do a little hustling of some sort on the side because it’s your life you’re talking about.
+So if money is really tight and you find you just cannot save at all (living from paycheck to paycheck) then you may have to get a second part-time job or do a little hustling of some sort on the side because it’s your life you’re talking about.
 Be a little creative.

-Here’s a true story: I have two friends who was always crying broke to me and so I sat down with each one of them and told them to try harder and get a side kick.
+Here’s a true story: I have two friends who were always crying broke to me and so I sat down with each one of them and told them to try harder and get a sidekick.
 Be creative and let that extra income be the source of your saving plan goals.
 As of today they both followed my advice and are sticking with it.
-So a few years later, one of them was forced to go from having a full time job to a part time one because her office was making cut backs, but thank God she had her side kick going full force for her for a few years because it’s bringing her through what could have been a rougher period right now had she only had the one 8 hour full time job alone.
+So a few years later, one of them was forced to go from having a full-time job to a part-time one because her office was making cutbacks, but thank God she had her sidekick going full force for her for a few years because it’s bringing her through what could have been a rougher period right now had she only had the one 8 hours full-time job alone.

 These are just two stories of smart women I know of.

-The main goal should be to start working toward becoming debt free.
-It’s possible to join a debt free program but the most important thing is start right away because you will come closer and closer to your goals.
+The main goal should be to start working toward becoming debt-free.
+It’s possible to join a debt-free program but the most important thing is starting right away because you will come closer and closer to your goals.